Sue Lawley: Career

 She began her professional career as a trainee reporter on the Western Mail and South Wales Echo between 1967 and 1970, during which time she shared a house in Cardiff with Michael Buerk.
 She then moved to BBC Plymouth as a subeditor and freelance reporter from 1970 until 1972.
 In 1972 she worked as a sound recordist and then gained prominence as one of the reporters/presenters of BBC TV's news magazine Nationwide.
 She appeared on the show until 1975, when she was offered the main anchor role on the nightly news programme Tonight.

 In 1974 Lawley was part of the BBC's Election Team for the October general election and in 1979 she anchored the morning election results show the day after the general election night broadcast.

 Lawley left Tonight on maternity leave in 1978, being replaced by Valerie Singleton, and after her maternity leave, rejoined Nationwide as one of the two main anchors, alongside Frank Bough.
 Lawley remained with the show until it came to an end in 1983.
 During an interview with the Carpenters on Nationwide in October 1981, she surprised the singer Karen Carpenter by asking her directly about her anorexia, an eating disorder which contributed to her death on 4 February 1983.
-Lawley is also notable for moderating a telephone town hall with Margaret Thatcher towards the end of Nationwide’s run, in which the then-Prime Minister was caught off guard by Diana Gould, a geography teacher from Gloucestershire who questioned the Sinking of the ARA General Belgrano during the Falklands War.
+Lawley is also notable for moderating a telephone town hall with Margaret Thatcher towards the end of Nationwide’s run, in which the then-Prime Minister was caught off guard by Diana Gould, a geography teacher from Gloucestershire who questioned the sinking of ARA General Belgrano during the Falklands War.
 This ultimately led to tensions between Thatcher’s administration and the BBC through the 1980s.